igdesign/igdesign.github.io/inside-golf.md

 Several ads on insidegolf.ca have a consistent click through rate of more than 0.45% based on more than half a million impressions over a six month period.

-Ads find a targeted and interested audience on insidegolf.ca… important for the value of  impressions not just click throughs.
+Ads find a targeted and interested audience on insidegolf.ca... important for the value of  impressions not just click throughs.

 </div>